TickerTalks

 Specialty Retail · Consumer Cyclical

-Agentic commerce (AI agents ordering autonomously for consumers) is the medium-term structural disruptor — Amazon's $200B AI infrastructure commitment and AI shopping agent deployment shifts purchase decisions from browsing to autonomous fulfillment, bypassing traditional retail discovery.
-Near-term, consumer trade-down sustains value-format players while discretionary names face traffic headwinds.
+No material change from last week — Amazon's $200B AI infrastructure commitment and AI shopping agent deployment shifts purchase decisions from browsing to autonomous fulfillment, bypassing..

 Top industry ETF